10BASE5

-10BASE5 (also known as thick Ethernet or thicknet) was the first commercially available variant of Ethernet.
-The technology was standardized in 1982 as IEEE 802.3.
-10BASE5 uses a thick and stiff coaxial cable up to 500 m in length.
-Up to 100 stations can be connected to the cable using vampire taps and share a single collision domain with 10 Mbit/s of bandwidth shared among them.
-The system is difficult to install and maintain.
+10BASE5 (also known as thick Ethernet or thicknet) is a version of Ethernet providing 10 Mbit/s bandwidth over a thick coaxial cable having a maximum length of 500 m.
+It was the first commercially available version of Ethernet.
+The technology was standardized first by Ecma International in early 1982 based on an IEEE draft standard, then by IEEE in 1983 as IEEE 802.3.
+Up to 100 stations can be connected to the cable in a single collision domain.
+The standard specifies CSMA/CD to resolve collisions.

 10BASE5 was superseded by much cheaper and more convenient alternatives: first by 10BASE2 based on a thinner coaxial cable (1985), and then, once Ethernet over twisted pair was developed, by 10BASE-T (1990) and its successors 100BASE-TX and 1000BASE-T. In 2003, the IEEE 802.3 working group deprecated 10BASE5 for new installations.

 Name origination

 The name 10BASE5 is derived from several characteristics of the physical medium.
 The 10 refers to its transmission speed of 10 Mbit/s.
 The BASE is short for baseband signaling (as opposed to broadband (Note: The choice for broadband as the opposite is exemplified by Ethernet standards such as 10BROAD36.
 Later, the term broadband came to be used more commonly for different concepts, and the terms passband or modulated would be used to describe non-baseband signaling.)), and the 5 stands for the maximum segment length of 500 m.